mjon/WildCounts/_count/methods/wildcounts-shorthand-intro.md

 For plant species that I count a lot, I often use the botanical six-letter code of the first three letters of the genus and species names.
 For example, I use **SOPmic** for [*Sophora microphylla*](https://inaturalist.nz/taxa/210947-Sophora-microphylla), Canterbury’s native tree kowhai, which is easy to identify when it's in wild places far from gardens.

 Each species needs a short name that's unique in your shorthand and is easy to remember and quick to type.
-Your short names don't need to be universally unique, as they gets expanded out to the full species name before the data is shared.
+Your short names don't need to be universally unique, as they get expanded out to the full species name before the data is shared.
 It's important to maintain an up-to-date list mapping each short name onto a full scientific name.

 ---